biril/backbone-faux-server/README.md

     * `context.data`: Attributes of the Model (or Collection) being proccessed.
 Valid only on 'create' (POST) or 'update' (PUT).
     * `context.httpMethod`: The HTTP Method (POST, GET, PUT, DELETE) that is currently being handled by the handler.
-    * `context.httpMethodOverride`: The true HTTP Method (POST, GET, PUT, DELETE) that is currently being handled when `Backbone.emulateHTTP` is set to true.
+    * `context.httpMethodOverride`: The true HTTP method (POST, GET, PUT, DELETE) that is currently being handled when `Backbone.emulateHTTP` is set to true.
 The equivalent of [Backbone's](http://backbonejs.org/#Sync-emulateHTTP) `X-HTTP-Method-Override` header.
     * `context.route`: The route that is currently being handled by the handler.